Cryptashh/HWOSTR/whitepaper.md

 ## 1. Vision

-$HYPIO is the economic asset of the HYPIO NFT collection, deployed on Hyperliquid.
+$HWOSTR is the economic asset of the HYPIO NFT collection, deployed on Hyperliquid.
 It is not designed to reach a speculative market cap and dump.
 It is designed for longevity — driving consistent volume, rewarding long-term holders, and building one of the most active communities the space has seen.

 The success of the token depends on collective participation.
 The more holders play the game (holding, staking, and engaging in events), the stronger the ecosystem becomes for everyone.